跳转至主目录

 • Lice;

-• Ovine Johnes disease (OJD);
+• Johnes disease (JD);

-• Drench resistance (discussed in Chapter 11.2); and
+• Drench resistance (discussed in chapter 11.2); and

 • Brucellosis.

-Be able to recognise important diseases (Tool 11.13) and avoid their introduction.
+Be able to recognise important diseases (tool 11.13) and avoid their introduction.

 Potential sources of disease

 Sheep producers must provide a signed National Vendor Declaration (NVD) for all sheep or lambs they offer for sale or slaughter and insist on a correctly completed copy when buying sheep or lambs.
-A signed NVD declares that the owner of the sheep has met the basic on-farm food safety requirements of the Livestock Production Assurance (LPA) program (see Chapter 3.2 in MMFS Module 3 Market Focused Lamb and Sheepmeat Production).
+A signed NVD declares that the owner of the sheep has met the basic on-farm food safety requirements of the Livestock Production Assurance (LPA) program (see chapter 3.2 in MMFS Module 3 Market Focused Lamb and Sheepmeat Production).

-Complete a risk assessment of your boundary fences and policy for new stock introductions, transport and people (see Tool 11.4) to identify potential disease risks for your farm.
+Complete a risk assessment of your boundary fences and policy for new stock introductions, transport and people (see tool 11.4) to identify potential disease risks for your farm.

 Quarantine new sheep on arrival

 Purchasing stock is a normal part of management on some farms.
-To minimise the risk of introducing disease, observe quarantine and induction periods during which existing sheep are not exposed to new sheep (see Tool 11.5).
+To minimise the risk of introducing disease, observe quarantine and induction periods during which existing sheep are not exposed to new sheep (see tool 11.5).
 As a general rule, quarantine periods should be 21 days.

 Control and eradicate existing diseases

-Control and eradicate introduced diseases such as footrot and lice (see Tool 11.13).
+Control and eradicate introduced diseases such as footrot and lice (see tool 11.13).

 If a disease you’re not confident in controlling or eradicating has made its way onto your place, seek immediate professional advice from your veterinarian or animal health advisor.